StevenLam-00/Travel-Blog/README.md

 Run on MAMP or XAMPP
 ## HOW TO RUN
-- Project folder must be located at htdocs folder of MAMP or XAMPP.
+- Project folder must be located at "htdocs" folder of MAMP or XAMPP.

 - Database connection